 We have commenced collecting the necessary data to calculate our Greenhouse Gas emissions across scope 1, 2 and 3 based on the guidelines of the GHG protocol corporate and value chain standards.
 The calculation will be finalised by mid-2021.
 Upon determining our baseline emissions, we will set Science Based Targets and develop a carbon reduction strategy to honour our commitment to contributing towards climate change solutions.

 We are committed to sourcing materials with a lower environmental impact.
 Our aim is to progressively increase the quantity of recycled, organic and other sustainable fibres in our products, season after season and across product categories.
-As cotton is one of the key fibres in our collections, we aim to source 50% of cotton as Better Cotton, recycled, Fairtrade and organic cotton by the end of 2021.

 We will roll out an Animal Welfare Policy which will guide the design team in sourcing animal-derived materials that comply with the highest animal welfare standards.
 ZIMMERMANN’s collections are fur-free, and we are committed to not using fur, angora or any materials derived from vulnerable or endangered species.